-- (1) The Ballast water management systems (BWMS) is to be operated at a flow rate within the Treatment Rated Capacity (TRC) range specified in the Type Approval Certificate.
-(2017) - (2) Where the ballast pump has a capacity exceeding the treatment rated capacity of an BWMS, an appropriate flow control arrangement is to be provided for the ballast pumps and operational manual for flow control arrangement is to be specified in the ballast water management plan. - (3) In the event of an emergency, suitable by-passes or overrides to protect the safety of the ship and personnel is be installed.
+- (2) Where the ballast pump has a capacity exceeding the treatment rated capacity of an BWMS, an appropriate flow control arrangement is to be provided for the ballast pumps and operational manual for flow control arrangement is to be specified in the ballast water management plan. - (3) BWMS should be subject to design review by the Classification Society to verify the compliance of the BWMS's manufacturer package with the Classification Rules.
+Manufacturers of the BWMS may apply for this design review at the type approval process.